k11n/konstellation/website/docs/konstellation/introduction.md

 title: Introduction
 ---

 Konstellation is an open source application platform that helps developers to deploy and manage apps on Kubernetes.
-It provides a scalable infrastructure, give you a simple, and yet robust, interface on top of Kubernetes.
+It provides a scalable infrastructure, give you a simple, and yet robust interface on top of Kubernetes.

 ## What is it